 Another demonstration in the Philippines has ended in violence.
 Police and troops in Manila last?

-Another demonstration in the Philippines has ended in violence.
+Background: Another demonstration in the Philippines has ended in violence.
 Police and troops in Manila last night (Tuesday) fired shots in the air and used tear-gas to break up anti-American demonstrators.

 The trouble grew out of a demonstration by 5,000 student and workers who took the day off to march on the United States Embassy.
 They were protesting against the arrest of students and teachers at a local college on charges connected with last month's firebomb attack on the Embassy.